EnterpriseDB/repmgr/doc/repmgrd-node-fencing.md

 to all the `pgbouncer` nodes to be able to update the `pgbouncer` configuration files.

-For the purposes of this demonstration, we'll assume there are 3 nodes (master and two standbys), with `pgbouncer` listening on port 6432 handling connections to a database called `appdb`.
+For the purposes of this demonstration, we'll assume there are 3 nodes (primary and two standbys), with `pgbouncer` listening on port 6432 handling connections to a database called `appdb`.
 The `postgres` system user must have write access to the `pgbouncer` configuration files on all nodes.
 We'll assume